arnabganguly/llap-hdinsight/HiveLLAP.md

 ### Upload some test data to ADLS Gen 2

 1. Launch the Azure Storage explorer.
-2. Click connect to Azure storage.
+2. Click connect icon on the left and select *use a connection string*
 3.